How do I get a direct URL for an image?

 Do I need an account to get a direct URL?

 No. Most hosts including ImageToURL allow anonymous uploads.
-Accounts are only required if you want to manage, delete, or track uploads later.
+Sign in when you want dashboard history, deletion controls, or a Never delete upload.

 Will the URL break if I delete my account?